jceresearch/stixls/README.md

 9. The configuration is stored at app_config, then board_config, then layout_config with increasingly limited scope.
 10. The sheet DataXY saves the cordinates of the shape, it also saves the size and zorder btw.
 Currently it would remember changes in size but does not handle zorder yet.
 11. Auto positioning of shapes works based on matching the content of the field LayoutAutoArrange in [LayoutConfig], looks for that field and tries to find that value somewhere in the [TemplateNameData] sheet.
 Things are a bit more complex than that, but that is the gist.
+12. To add icons to the notes, you need to paste the image in the sheet [Icons] and ensure the top left corner of the image is over a cell that has the desirded value value (e.g. "Red", or "Peter").
+The script will read the TemplateLayout to know which field to check, then pick the value from the [Data] sheet, and then search for it in the [Icons] sheet, and will take care of the rest.